jacquesramphal/applied-demo/_Docs/02_Workflows/DESIGN_WORKFLOW.md

 - Push your changes to the token repository
 - Dev team runs: `python3 _Scripts/token_transformer_full_coverage.py . --modes`
 - This generates `brandname_day` and `brandname_night` outputs automatically
-- Devs can test with: `cd VehicleComponentsDemo && ./swap-tokens.sh brandname_day`
+- Devs can test with: `cd VehicleOSDemo && ./swap-tokens.sh brandname_day`
 - Client's branding is live across all platforms

 ---